 By understanding the factors that influence perceived quality, businesses can better strategize their marketing efforts to positively influence consumers’ perceptions and increase the perceived value of their products or services.

-Let’s consider the example of Apple’s iPhone to demonstrate the concept of perceived quality.
-Apple has successfully managed to position its iPhone as a high-quality, premium product.
-This perception is driven by various factors:
+Let’s consider the example of Apple’s iPhone to demonstrate perceived quality.
+Apple has successfully positioned its iPhone as a high-quality, premium product.
+Various factors drive this perception:

 Intrinsic Cues: The iPhone’s sleek design, high-resolution display, camera quality, performance, and innovative features contribute to its perceived intrinsic quality.

-Extrinsic Cues: The Apple brand itself is a strong driver of perceived quality.
-The brand’s reputation for innovation, cutting-edge technology, and customer service all enhance the perceived quality of their products.
+Extrinsic Cues: The Apple brand is a strong perceived quality driver.
+The brand’s reputation for innovation, cutting-edge technology, and customer service all enhance the perceived quality of its products.
 Furthermore, the iPhone’s premium price and attractive packaging also contribute to this perception.

 Personal Factors: For many people, using an iPhone meets their personal needs or preferences, whether that’s the user-friendly interface, the integration with other Apple devices, or the status symbol that the brand represents.
 These personal factors can enhance the perceived quality of the iPhone.

 Situational Factors: The environment in which the iPhone is purchased can also impact perceived quality.
-For instance, buying an iPhone from an Apple Store, with its modern design and knowledgeable staff, can enhance the perceived quality of the iPhone.
+For instance, buying an iPhone from an Apple Store, with its modern design and knowledgeable staff, can enhance its perceived quality.

-Given these factors, many people perceive the iPhone as a high-quality product, even though there are other smartphones in the market with similar or even superior technical specifications.
+Given these factors, many people perceive the iPhone as a high-quality product, even though other smartphones in the market have similar or even superior technical specifications.

-This illustrates the power of perceived quality and how it doesn’t always align with objective measures of quality or in others words, decisions that are made with the heart and not the head.
+This illustrates the power of perceived quality and how it doesn’t always align with objective measures of quality or, in other words, decisions made with the heart and not the head.

-So know that you know what perceived quality is, how do you find out what it is for your branded product/service?
-One method for this is using a perceived quality questionnaire, to gain audience insights.
+So, now that you know what perceived quality is, how do you determine what it is for your branded product/service?
+One method is using a perceived quality questionnaire to gain audience insights.

 Designing a questionnaire to assess perceived product quality will depend on the specific product or service you are evaluating, but there are general areas you may want to consider.